Log in

 ...of each company you invest in.

-Companies listed on the stock market are required to share detailed reports about the company every 3 months.
+Companies listed on the stock market are required to share detailed reports about company progress every 3 months.

 So if you invest in 10 different stocks.